Benefits of open access publishing

 *Total number of article downloads, from online publication to December 31 2020.

-With OA, you’re free to share your research around the world with no restrictions or paywall.
+With open access, you’re free to share your research around the world with no restrictions or paywall.
+Your work will be freely available to those who can’t access subscription content.

 There are many factors to consider when deciding where and how to publish your research.
 Here are some questions to consider to help you know if choosing open is right for you:

-Do you need your research to be visible and accessible to everyone?
+Do I need my research to be visible and accessible to everyone?
 Is it relevant beyond academia?

-Does your funder or institution require you to publish open access?
-Are there licenses they require you to publish under?
+Does my funder or institution require me to publish open access?
+Are there licenses I’m require to publish under?